BT or Sky Sports? It's a question facing fans everywhere. Here we take a close look to help you choose.

 I'm a Sky TV customer and want BT Sport

 Sky TV customers can sign up for BT Sport.
 But how much they pay depends on if they take their broadband from Sky or BT.
+Contact your provider for more information.

 I'm a Virgin Media TV customer and want BT Sport